drinkwithdan/TinyPOS/README.md

 The vast majority of the styling was written in CSS by myself, some components such as the `Form` components and `Loading Spinner` came from the MUI component library - but I decided early on I wanted full control of all the component styling so limited use of external libraries.

 A Card Auth form field was imported from `Stripe`, but this was for display purposes only.

+For the customer front-end a simple card-based structure was the easiest setup. `Proxima Nova` was chosen as the overall font as a nice compromise between legibility and being aesthetically pleasing.
+The `h1` font throughout is `Dynapuff`, which adds a nice informal touch as well as some rounded shapes in an otherwise very linear-looking app.
+For the same reason the `palegreen` colour was chosen for the navbars and footer - adding a little bit of character to the screen without looking too informal.

+For the Kitchen dockets a simple white background and `Helvetica` font was chosen to improve legibility from afar.The dark background helps the orders stand out and also helps the staff read contents quickly.

 ### Backend